-We begin this study of Joshua looking at parasitic relationships.
-We turn to Joshua 9 we find the Israelite’s in an encounter with travelers supposedly from a distant land begging for friendship.
-We push on and we discover the truth is these travelers are really an enemy from a neighboring city, but they’ve put together this grand ruse of packing dry moldy bread and putting on worn out clothes so it looks like they’ve been traveling a long way when in reality they are the neighbors looking to enter into a parasitic relationship with the nation of Israel.
+We begin this study of Joshua by looking at parasitic relationships.
+We turn to Joshua 9 we find the Israelite’s in an encounter with the Gibeonites, travelers supposedly from a distant land begging for friendship.
+We push on and we discover the truth is these travelers are really an enemy from a neighboring city, but they’ve put together this grand ruse of packing dry moldy bread and putting on worn-out clothes so it looks like they’ve been traveling a long way when in reality they are the neighbors looking to enter into a parasitic relationship with the nation of Israel.
 Wanting the protection and the blessing but not really be a friend.

 Scripture tells us that the Israelite’s sampled their supplies but didn’t seek the Lord’s will, and instead of seeing these travelers for what they are, they are taken in.
 They had all the right answers, they knew the right phrases to earn their trust and so the Israelite’s swear a treaty with them despite the fact the Lord told them to drive all the people in the land of Canaan out.

 As we look back on chapter 8 the Israelite’s have just won a major victory, the chapter ended with Joshua holding his javelin out, and the victory is the Lord’s, He gives them the city and they follow all of His directions.
 Joshua’s erecting an altar to the Lord and reads the laws of Moses to all the people.
 Yet as we make our way through this chapter I’m struck by verse 14 The Israelite’s sampled their provisions but did not inquire of the Lord.
 What happened between the chapters?
 At one point Joshua was so in tune, so tight with God.
 Although this time he didn’t even stop and seek God in this decision also.
 It makes me wonder what changed.